Q: What is Amazon GuardDuty?

 Q: What is the difference between Amazon GuardDuty and Amazon Macie?

-Amazon GuardDuty provides broad protection of your AWS accounts, workloads, and data by helping to identify threats such as attacker reconnaissance, instance compromise, account compromise, and bucket compromise.
+Amazon GuardDuty provides broad protection of your Amazon Web Services accounts, workloads, and data by helping to identify threats such as attacker reconnaissance, instance compromise, account compromise, and bucket compromise.
 Amazon Macie helps you discover and protect your sensitive data in Amazon S3 by helping you classify what data you have and the security and access controls associated with that data.

 Q: Is Amazon GuardDuty a regional or global service?